Online Master of Science in Mental Health Counseling

 Find answers to common questions about Butler University’s online programs.
 For information not covered here, our expert admission team is available to provide additional details and guidance.

-Yes, with careful planning, the right electives, and one additional course, you can become dual-licensed in school counseling and mental health counseling in Indiana.
+Dual licensure as a mental health counselor can be achieved with careful planning, the right electives, and two additional courses.
+This would increase the total credits to 66 credits, and you would be eligible to become dual-licensed in school counseling and mental health counseling in Indiana.
 While this may also be possible in other states, requirements vary and additional fieldwork may be necessary.
 Learn more about your state’s licensure requirements by checking the school counseling state restrictions and mental health counseling state restrictions.
 Reach out to an admissions counselor for more information.

 Tuition is $700 per credit hour.
 You’ll need to complete 60 credits for a total tuition of $42,000, not including fees or other costs.
 You can review all tuition costs on our tuition page.